-Over the last 15 years cardiovascular training has received lots of notice as the centerpiece of physical fitness, weight management, and cardio respiratory health.
+Over the last 15 years, cardiovascular training has received lots of notice as the centerpiece of physical fitness, weight management, and cardiorespiratory health.
 Cardiovascular training has many benefits.
-It assists in lowering your risk of cardiovascular disease by dropping hazard factors like obesity, hypertension, and high blood cholesterol.
+It assists in lowering your risk of cardiovascular disease by dropping hazardous factors like obesity, hypertension, and high blood cholesterol.

 High Intensity or Low Intensity?

 The yin and yang of the exercise world are aerobic and strength training.
 “Aerobics” here refers to low intensity, extended time workouts that are intended to use up calories and burn fat.
 Strength training is high intensity.
 When trying to merge aerobic exercise with strength training the main error people make is that they use a progressive overload tactic in their aerobic workout.

 A great form of cardio is High Intensity Interval Training (HIIT).
 You do it in intervals and it should take about 15 to 20 minutes to complete.
 An example would be sprinting for 20 seconds then briskly walking for 40 seconds before repeating the desired number of times.
 Or you could try the exercise bike or the rowing machine.